Specialist Mortgages for Social Workers

 Most lenders will ask to see trading history for the past 3 years and they will make a decision based on your net profit if you are a sole trader, and your salary and dividends if you are a limited company.
 Some lenders are more flexible than this and may only ask to see one year of accounts, or even less if you have an accountant.

-Questions & Answers For : – Social Worker Mortgages
+Questions & Answers For : – Mortgages for Social Workers

 I receive both employed and self employed income, will I be able to use both streams of income to get a mortgage?